220516-Java-Angular-Enterprise/eric-p0/script.md

 3. add a new movie to the database
 4. view user info.

-So I just noticed that phuflix has a new user and I wanted to see if what he ordered to indicate what kind of products to buy.

-(go to view users and then go to new user)

-woah this guy likes... thats good to know.
+So we just had a new user buy some movie.
+We can see that info by going to the view users option in this menu.

-Now lets go over how to add inventory first we select a movie that is in the database to add inventory.
+Now lets go over how to add inventory.
+We will select the add inventory option.
+We are then greeted with all the movies we can add. first we select a movie that is in the database to add inventory.
 Then we select the phubox location we want to add.
 And finally we add tha ammount good.

-No lets say you are an existing Customer and you hear that Phuflix just added the movie to his phubox .... and you want to buy it first you want to check out your oder hisory because you have a budget of how much money you can spend on movies (populate this user with psedo data)

-(log in)

-We can no go to view order history.

-(view order history)

-And lets sort for the most recent order.
-Oh so Tom has only spent ... this month (I hard coded in postgres some psudo data to display this funtion) so he has more than enough to buy it.
-So he goes to the box and adds it to his cart.

-That should be all the MVP.
-Now that I have extra time I can go through some other features of phuflix.

-Lets say ... wants to leave a review.
-He will go to the leave a review tab...

-(Go to leave a review)

-...
+---

+So that is the experience if are a new user.
+What about if you are an existing user, Lets go back to the start menu and login in with an already created username.